rrguardo/WiFi-Water-Level-S1/3dcase/3DPrintReadme.md

 - Increase the wall thickness (e.g., 4 to 6 walls) to enhance the structural integrity of the screw and prevent layer separation.

-## Temperature Settings

-- **For Brass Nozzle**: Use a nozzle temperature of 250°C.
-- **For Steel Nozzle**: Use a nozzle temperature of 270°C.
-- Set the bed temperature to 70°C to 80°C for optimal adhesion.

 ## Cooling

 - Minimize or turn off the cooling fan to prevent layer delamination and ensure strong layer bonding.